Barcelona Cathedral – Barcelona, Spain

 • Morning: Quieter and best for photos

-• Midday: Lively atmosphere inside and outside the cathedral
+• Midday: Lively atmosphere inside and outside

 • Late afternoon: Beautiful light in the cloister